Last updated on July 11th, 2022 at 01:14 am

 System restore is a powerful tool that in most cases, should not be disabled.
 This feature just recovers all the settings and software at the date when you created the restore point.

-It is difficult because we learn about those features we need to know, that’s why a normal user doesn’t have any knowledge about these features like system restore.
+It is difficult because we learn about those features we need to know.
+That’s why a normal user doesn’t have any knowledge about these features like the system rolled back.

 And then, you play a video and sound is gone, now you’re remembering about you uninstall the audio driver, but it is too late now.

-System restore rolled back your PC in the previous date when your audio driver existed in software, get it.
+This Windows Feature can Rolled back your PC in the previous date when your audio driver existed in software, get it.

 What can I restore from System Restore?